Automattic/jetpack/readme.txt

 2. Display file size stats on admin page.
 3. Clear the cache when profile page is updated.
 4. Don't cache post previews.
-5. Added backslashes to rejected URI regex list
+5. Added backslashes to rejected URI regex list.
+6. Fixed problems with posts and comments not refreshing.

 The static html files will be served to the vast majority of your users, but because a user's details are displayed in the comment form after they leave a comment those requests are handled by PHP.
 Static files are served to: